 However, it’s not only flammable and corrosive objects that are banned from the back of relocation trucks.
 You should also avoid transporting perishable food, which can rot quickly, and plants that may carry pests or might even not survive the trip themselves.
 A wise thing to do would be to gift your plants to a friend or family member.
 However, if you can’t part ways with them, ensure to learn how to move house plants long-distance to your new house.

 Some plants are forbidden from interstate transportation by the US Department of Agriculture - ensure to know which ones Plants should be left at home when moving cross-country

-How Do I Start Packing to Move – The Preparation Process
+How to Organize Your Packing to Move – The Preparation Process

 Simply shoving all your belongings into cartons as they are isn’t acceptable unless you have a last-minute move on your hands.
 Your clothes should be washed and dried, and so should your dishes.
 Furniture needs to be clean of dust and crumbs, and appliances can’t contain any traces of grease.
 But that’s not all.
 Some of your belongings need more detailed preparation.

 As a safety measure, chainsaws, lawnmowers, and other gadgets that run on oil and gasoline have to be drained.
 And if you want to have a grill at your new house, the propane tank needs to be removed.
 When it comes to fridges, washing machines, and other appliances that use or produce water, they have to be unplugged the day before, cleaned, and left to dry completely at room temperature.
 If there is any trace of water left, it can cause mold to appear, which can damage your possessions.